 - Embracing a focus on learners – Meeting the diverse needs of all learners, helping students finish learning to catch up or keep up, and for some move up is critical.
 Engaging and empowering learners to own their learning is disruptive for some.
 Building educators’ capacity by providing professional learning that helps them learn how to be efficient and effective with their use of a digital curriculum will make a difference.

-What makes a good digital curriculum?
+What makes a good Digital curriculum for Schools?

 Whether adopting or expanding your digital curriculum, check to see if these aspects are included.